Lobesitdoll/mdncomp/README.md

 **Note: ALPHA release.
 Fairly stable but its API and behavior are subject to change without prior notice.**
 This would also be a good time for [feature requests](https://github.com/epistemex/mdncomp/issues)!

-**NB**: If you want to play with the new config file option keep a copy in a safe place as npm update will remove that file from the installation's root folder.
-We're working on an solution for this for next release.

 Features
 --------